 If I could rank Turkey more than five stars, I would.
 Being the archeological junkie that I am, the entire country is as close to an ancient playground as it gets.

-Countless ruins dot the Western region of this spellbinding country, and seeing them all is not only impossible, but it is also not recommended to do on one trip.
+Countless ruins dot the Western region of this spellbinding country, and seeing them all is not only impossible but also not recommended in one trip.

-Hence, in this blog post, I have combined my top choices for Western Turkey’s best ancient ruins into an exhilarating five-day itinerary that anyone can easily replicate.
+Hence, in this blog post, I have combined my top picks for the best ancient ruins in Western Turkey into an exhilarating five-day itinerary that anyone can easily replicate.

 Turkey: Archeological Ruins Abound